Mehadrin bus lines: Enforcement

 Fearing that the court's orders might not be properly enforced by the bus companies, IRAC launched a year-long Rosa Parks-inspired Freedom Rider project.
 Foreign and local female volunteers will be assigned a bus route that has been considered "mehadrin" until the court's ruling, and will sit in the front section of the buses which used to be reserved for men.

 In early June 2011, Haaretz reported that Egged allegedly violated the Supreme Court ruling.
 According to the report, a haredi magazine published an ad describing arrangements for gender segregation on Egged buses linking Ashdod and Jerusalem for the holiday of Shavuot.
 The ad announced separate buses for families and for men only, accompanied by a supervisor on board.
 Egged called the announcement "a forgery which was done without the knowledge of Egged", affirming that there is no "mehadrin" concept on their buses and that the company "operates only in line with Supreme Court instructions and allows every passenger to select his seat without gender discrimination."
 If there were only men on a bus, it was "because there was no demand by women, and not because there were instructions from anyone which prevented the travel of women", according to the bus company.
 The head of the Free Israel movement which fights segregated bus lines doubts this, and claims that "Egged and the Ministry of Transportation ... use any means, to cooperate with the Haredi politicians in order not to carry out the Supreme Court decision, and in essence maintain these bus lines which discriminate against women".

 On December 17, 2011, Tanya Rosenblit, a secular Israeli woman, refused to move to the back of Egged bus 451 from Ashdod to Jerusalem, where women commonly sit in the back, when told to by a Haredi man, who allegedly called her a shikse, a derogatory word for a non-Jewish woman.
-A policeman called to the scene by the busdriver, instead of explaining the law to the offending man, asked Rosenblit to move to the back.
+A policeman called to the scene by the bus driver, instead of explaining the law to the offending man, asked Rosenblit to move to the back.
 The incident made headlines both in Israeli and international media, and Rosenblit was hailed as "Israeli Rosa Parks".
 According to an Egged spokesperson, who condemned the incident, the number of such incidents is increasing.

 On December 28, 2011, on city bus line 49A in Jerusalem's Ramat Eshkol neighborhood, a Haredi man allegedly asked Doron Matalon, a female IDF soldier at the time, to move to the back of the bus.
 When she refused, he allegedly called her a "slut" and continued to harass her until the driver called the police.
 The man was arrested and charged with sexual harassment and unruly misconduct in a public place before being released on bail.